BHEADRICK/Flapjack/readme.md

 there are features that I'd like to see added and I just prefer working with Laravel over CodeIgniter, so I'm rebuilding Pancakeapp in Laravel - partly as a learning exercise and partly so I can have a bit more freedom with the UI.
 While CodeIgniter has its advantages, I feel that Laravel is much more elegant.

+To be clear, I'm not copying and pasting code here, I'm merely building the app from the ground up around the pancakeapp database.
 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).